ezamriy/dockerfiles/README.md

-# centos-7-vagrant-supervisor-ssh Docker image sources
+# centos-6-vagrant-supervisor-ssh

-CentOS 7 vagrant friendly container with supervisord and sshd installed.
+CentOS 6 vagrant friendly container with supervisord and sshd installed.

 ## Installation

 You may fetch the pre-built image from Docker Hub:

-`$ docker pull ezamriy/centos-7-vagrant-supervisor-ssh`
+`$ docker pull ezamriy/centos-6-vagrant-supervisor-ssh`

 Minimal Vagrantfile example: